'I want to be an Arsenal legend' - Mexican youth star Flores reveals Gunners dream and Saka influence | Goal.com

 The Mexican teenager went on to credit Arsenal and England winger Saka for playing a key role in his development over the past year.

 "I see Bukayo, he is a very good role model for me.
-He is the best person to talk to, he is always pending on me and we talk a lot," he said.
+He is the best person to talk to, we text and we talk a lot," he said.

 "He worked very hard to get where he is.
 He gives me advice and shares his own experiences so I'm ready for whatever is coming”.